 6. Loaded With Antioxidants

-Because chia seeds contain delicate fats, they require A LOT of antioxidants to prevent them from degrading and going rancid (kind of like a protection mechanism).
+Because chia seeds contain delicate fats, they require a lot of antioxidants to prevent them from degrading and going rancid (kind of like a protection mechanism).

-A study conducted by Cleveland Clinic showed that chia seeds help improve blood pressure in diabetics (which isn’t surprising given the high fibre content of chia seeds which help reduce blood sugar spikes after meals).
+A study conducted by Cleveland Clinic showed that chia seeds help improve blood pressure in diabetics.
+This isn’t surprising given the high fiber content of chia seeds which help reduce blood sugar spikes after meals.

-8. Improve Exercise Performance (as much as sports drinks!)
+8. Improve Exercise Performance

 According to ancient studies, the Aztecs and Mayans used chia seeds to help fuel their performance throughout the day.
 The ALA content of chia seeds is also incredibly useful in post-exercise recovery in athletes or individuals who exercise daily.